 The natural gas commodity trading chart, that is liquid, looks like this;

-But, this is not the case with certain other commodities, for example, aluminum trades very thinly which can be observed from the chart below.
+But, this is not the case with certain other commodities, for example, rubber trades very thinly which can be observed from the chart below.

 In the case of such commodities, you need to understand the seasonality, demand-supply of the commodity and need to be patient to be successful in commodity trading.